[Read Time: 14 minutes ]

 Attire

-In most countries everyone enjoys sauna together naked and nobody gives it a second thought.
+In most countries everyone enjoys sauna together nude and nobody gives it a second thought.
 People sauna without clothes because it is more comfortable, more hygienic and brings an element of equality that can’t be achieved in any other way.
-For many and perhaps most regular sauna goers nudity is, for those three reasons, critical to sauna.
+For many and perhaps most regular sauna goers nudity is, for those three reasons, fundamental to good sauna.

 “In the sauna nudity is not the objective; it is simply a necessary condition for bathing properly”